sakan811/Fine-tuned-Performance-RNN-to-generate-classical-music/README.md

 Early-stop helps with preventing overfitting, as the original scripts don't provide this function.

-Cyclical Learning Rate helps with saving training times, as stated in "Cyclical Learning Rates for Training Neural Networks" research by Leslie N. Smith.
+Cyclical Learning Rate helps with saving training times compared to using the traditional fixed learning rate, as stated in "Cyclical Learning Rates for Training Neural Networks" research by Leslie N. Smith.

 ## Table of Contents
 - [Result of the 1st Iteration](#result-of-the-1st-iteration)